opendaylight/netvirt/docs/specs/ecmp-bgp-l3vpn.rst

 the provided list of DC-GW IP addresses from compute node.
 This should help in creating corresponding load balancing group whenever Quagga BGP is advertising two routes on same IP prefix pointing to multiple DC GWs.
-The group id of this load balancing group can be derived from sorted order of DC GW TEP IP addresses with the following format dc_gw_tep_ip
+The group id of this load balancing group can be derived from sorted order of ``DC GW TEP IP addresses`` with the following format dc_gw_tep_ip
 _address_1: dc_gw_tep_ip_address_2.
 This will be useful when multiple external IP prefixes share the same next hops.
 The load balancing next hop group buckets is programmed according to sorted remote end point DC-Gateway IP address.
-The support of action move:NXM_NX_REG0(1) -> MPLS Label is not supported in ODL openflowplugin.
+The support of action move:NXM_NX_REG0(1) -> ``MPLS label`` is not supported in ODL openflowplugin.
 It has to be implemented.
 Since there are two DC gateways present for the data center, it is possible that multiple equal cost routes are supplied to ODL by Quagga BGP like Fig 2.
-The current Quagga BGP doesn’t have multipath support and it will be done.
+The current Quagga BGP doesn't have multipath support and it will be done.
 When Quagga BGP announces route with multiple paths, then it is ODL responsibility to program Fib entries in all compute nodes where VPN instance blueprint is present, so that traffic can be load balanced between these